aoroudjev/AOC_2023/README.md

 The motivation behind this project is to:
 - Enhance problem-solving skills.
 - Explore Rust's unique features like ownership, lifetimes, and concurrency.
-- Build a community of Rust enthusiasts and learners.

 ## Getting Started